UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_03.md

 JupyterLab is built to be modular and extensible by nature.
 When a feature does not already exist in JupyterLab, developers can create an **extension** to provide that feature for JupyterLab.

-Do you remember using the Git extension in JupyterLab in previous chapters?
+Do you remember using the Git extension in JupyterLab in previous modules?
 Well, as the name suggests, that was an extension that was added on to JupyterLab when you followed the installation guide in Assignment 0!

 As a matter of fact, JupyterLab itself is mainly a collection of various extensions.
 We will cover some of the highlights for JupyterLab extensions in the next few slides